seerinteractive/apollo-cb/README.rst

 Rate Limiting
 ~~~~~~~~~~~~~

-:class:`~apollo.ApolloCB` runs asynchronously and can easily cause a
+ApolloCB runs asynchronously and can easily cause a
 `DDOS attack <https://en.wikipedia.org/wiki/Denial-of-service_attack>`_ for vulnerable
 websites.
-To avoid this, the :class:`~apollo.utils.RateLimit` class protects endpoints and storage from
+To avoid this, the RateLimit class protects endpoints and storage from
 being overwhelmed.
 The below example shows the API rate limit will be 5 requests
 every 5 seconds and storage one request every second.
 The default RateLimit is a rate of 5
 every 5 seconds.